telecomcraft/homelabs/docs/labs/networks/general/connecting-and-configuring-network-hosts-in-proxmox.md

 learning on building networks, which is all about connecting hosts together.

-In this lab, we're going to directly connect our network hosts together virtually by adding them to a Linux bridge and configure them with the modern Linux networking tools NetworkManager and iproute2.
-No additional routers, switches, or firewalls will be necessary at this point; just the built-in functionality of Linux and Proxmox.
+In this lab, we're going to directly connect our network hosts together virtually by adding them to a Linux bridge and configuring them with basic network settings.
+No additional routers, switches, or firewalls will be necessary at this point;
+just the built-in functionality of Linux and Proxmox.

 ## Step 1: Create a Linux Bridge for Lab Connectivity